gigawhitlocks/emacs-configs/README.md

 emacs
 ```

-No guarantees, though.
-This stuff is for personal use, so it isn't tested on systems I don't have!
-Hopefully this file is readable enough that individual snippets are understandable and can be taken *a la carté*.
+There are no guarantees that this configuration will work for you out of the box like that, but this is how I bootstrap onto new machines.
+This stuff is for personal use, so it isn't tested on systems I don't have, and I only notice kinks in bootstrapping when I set up a new system, but this file is intended to be modular enough that individual snippets are understandable and can be taken *a la carté*.

+I hope that if others find this configuration file online via DuckDuckGo or some other search engine, that it helps provide usage examples of some common third-party packages, and can help someone out there configure their Emacs environment more to their liking.

-<a id="org3d35996"></a>
+<a id="org981c60d"></a>

 # Entrypoint